 What to expect

-What stands out is the balance they seem to want.
-You need to code well, reason clearly about ML systems, explain tradeoffs, and show that you can turn research-like ideas into reliable production systems.
-There also seems to be more emphasis on LLM systems, evaluation design, deployment tradeoffs, and a high-pressure project discussion where you have to defend your decisions with specifics.
+What stands out is the balance OpenAI looks for.
+You need to code well, reason clearly about ML systems, articulate tradeoffs, and show you can turn research-grade ideas into reliable production systems.
+Compared with a generic ML role, there also seems to be more emphasis on LLM systems, evaluation design, deployment tradeoffs, and a high-pressure project discussion where you defend your decisions with specifics.

 Interview rounds